Here's a question: why is McDonalds so cheap compared to, say, a fancy meal at a 3 hat restaurant? Food is food, right?

 "Store your treasures in heaven, where moths and rust cannot destroy, and thieves do not break in and steal."

-Seek the treasure in people, be willing to pay the price for that treasure and don't forget:
+Seek the treasure in people, be willing to pay the price for it, and don't forget:

 WANT TO READ MORE BLOGS LIKE THIS?
 TRY: